KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 In this tutorial, we'll cover the basic flow of running Liota on Raspberry Pi.
 Liota follows the IoT three-tier model, it resides on the IoT gateway and allows you to collect & publish metrics from devices and gateway to the DCC (Data Center Component) of your choice.
-We'll be collecting edge system (RPi) stats, temperature & humidity from the DHT22 sensor and will publish them to Graphite DCC.
+We'll be collecting edge system (RPi) stats, temperature & humidity metrics from the DHT22 sensor and will publish the values to Graphite DCC.

 Hardware Required: